tysonite/asn1-compiler/README.md

 4. Execute CMake to create Makefile: `cmake ..`;
 5. Execute GNU make to build static and shared libraries: `make`;

 Unit tests can be built during library compilation, if CMake command line contains option `-DBUILD_UNIT_TESTS=1`.
+Unit tests require Boost test framework, on Windows set environment variable BOOST_ROOT equal to your Boost installation path (e.g. BOOST_ROOT="c:\boost_1_55_0").

 Coverage data can be calculated, if CMake command line contains option `-DDO_COVERAGE=1`.
 There is no need to specify `-DBUILD_UNIT_TESTS=1` if you are going to see coverage data, because it will be enabled automatically.
 For example, to compile unit tests and collect coverage data during their running, execute `cmake -DDO_COVERAGE=1 ..` instead of command in step 4 above.